wwilsman/moonshiner/README.md

 ### Built-ins

 The callback function provided to `beforeEach` is also treated as a test hook.
-Any returned function will be called during subsequent `beforeEach` calls.
+Any returned function will be called during subsequent calls _of the same `beforeEach` reference_.

 ``` javascript
 describe('Hook example', () => {